 Step 7.
 If there are no bulk electric system buses on the list: the procedure is complete and no fault recording and sequence of events recording data will be required.
 Proceed to Step 9.

 If the list has one or more but less than or equal to 11 bulk electric system buses: fault recording and sequence of events recording data is required at the bulk electric system bus with the highest maximum available calculated three phase short circuit MVA as determined in Step 3.

+During re-evaluation efforts, if the three-phase short circuit MVA of the newly identified bulk electric system bus is within 15% of the three-phase short circuit MVA of the currently applicable BES bus with sequence of events recording and fault recording data than it is not necessary to change the applicable BES bus.
 Proceed to Step 9.

 If the list has more than 11 bulk electric system buses: fault recording and sequence of events recording data is required on at least the 10 percent of the bulk electric system buses determined in Step 6 with the highest maximum available calculated three phase short circuit MVA.
 Proceed to Step 8.